How to apply

 All pre-proposals will be checked to ensure that all eligibility criteria are met before being processed to the evaluation stage.

-• Submission of full proposals:
+• Full proposals:

 All full proposals will be checked to ensure that all eligibility criteria are met before being processed to the evaluation stage.